Indiana University

 You can also use UNC to identify shared peripheral devices, such as printers.
 The goal of UNC is to provide a format for unique and easily remembered names to identify shared resources, so users don't need to remember an IP address to access resources.

-This is document aibg in domain all.
+This is document aibg in the Knowledge Base.

-Last modified on January 03, 2013.
+Last modified on 2018-01-18 12:47:44.